 Many communities have a variety of stamp clubs.
 They can be an extra curricular activity at school or through groups such as the Boy Scouts.

 The amount of stamp collecting information that can be found on the internet is endless.
 From beginners to advanced, most collectors begin their search here.
 Here are some good websites:

-Sometimes a forgotten resource, the public library will have stamp catalogs, many books and perhaps even some stamp collecting periodicals.
+Sometimes a forgotten resource, the public library will have stamp catalogs, many books and perhaps even some one or two collecting periodicals.